-At the most basic level, a profit & loss (or income statement) is a report that shows your income less expenses.
-Hopefully, this results in a profit, not a loss.
+At the most basic level, a profit & loss statement (a.k.a. an income statement) is a financial report that shows your income minus expenses.

-However, if you look a bit closer, a profit & loss (or income statement) is an important tool for understanding your business’s financials and managing your operating costs.
+However, if you look a bit closer, a profit & loss is an important tool for understanding your business’s financials and managing your operating costs.

-When many businesses prepare a quote, or work out their pricing, they usually use one or both of the following two methods: bottom-up pricing and top-down quoting.
-Neither is better than the other, but my personal preference is the first.
+When many businesses prepare a quote or work out their pricing, they usually use one or both of the following two methods: bottom-up pricing and top-down quoting.

 To calculate a price using the ‘bottom-up’ method, here are the typical steps:

 - Now add a markup, which could be a percentage, or a set amount, or a random number based on variables like how much you like the customer.
-Let’s say we add 20% of the cost, i.e. $112.
+Let’s say we add 20% of the cost, i.e., $400

 To calculate a price using the ‘top-down’ method, here are the typical steps:

 - Add the materials and labour costs together and compare this to step 3.
-Oops, your costs from step 4 and 5 are higher than the result of step 3.
+Oops, your costs from steps 4 and 5 are higher than the result of step 3

 Yes, there is a risk that they might not buy from you.
 But would you want someone to buy from you if you lost money every time?